OCamlverse/ocamlverse.github.io/README.md

 ## About OCamlverse

 OCamlverse is intended to be a fast-moving web site that's easy to contribute to.
-We maintain the site in GitHub and treat it almost like a Wiki.
+We maintain the site on GitHub and treat it almost like a Wiki.

 * [Learn More About OCamlverse](content/about.md)